vladen/aerobus/spec/readme.md

 <a name="aerobuschannel-parent"></a>
 ## #parent
-is instance of Aerobus.Channel for custom channel.
+is instance of Channel for custom channel.

 ```js
 assert.typeOf(aerobus()('test').parent, 'Aerobus.Channel');
 ```

-is root channel for first level channel.
+is root channel for channel of first level.

 ```js
 var bus = aerobus(),